Kuuuube/Artisan_Stock_Checker/docs/discord_webhook_script.md

 1. Run `./discord_webhook_script/check_artisan_stock_webhook.py` then close it to generate default settings file.

     By default, `config.cfg` is expected to be in the current working directory.
-If you want to put it somewhere else, set this env var: `ARTISAN_STOCK_CHECKER_CONFIG_DIR`.
+If you want to put it somewhere else, specify a directory with this env var: `ARTISAN_STOCK_CHECKER_CONFIG_DIR`.

 2. Open `config.cfg` and add your Discord webhook url for `fallback_url = `.
 The fallback url is always required even if all size urls are present.